-The numbers behind the assets are a personal collection compiled from many reputable public sources and including a good number of my own calculations.
-Rather than track specific index fund tickers, they document the same underlying indices that the funds follow.
-The goal is to present clean and accurate data free of fund-specific variables that can affect returns independent of normal market performance.
+The numbers behind the assets are a personal collection compiled from many reputable public sources including annual fund reports, index providers, academic research, and a good number of my own calculations.
+The goal is to present accurate, consistent, and actionable data that dutifully tracks real-world performance.

 Simba’s Backtesting Spreadsheet — Collected from various sources around the web and maintained by the Bogleheads community, this is the definitive source of high-quality free asset data for everyday investors.